 Potential Side Effects of Phenobarbital

 Phenobarbital, like all medications, can have some side effects.
 However, phenobarbital is generally a reasonably safe drug.
 Higher dosages are more likely to produce serious side effects than lower dosages.
-Potential side effects are impaired coordination, sedation, lethargy or restlessness.
+Potential side effects are impaired coordination, sedation, lethargy, or restlessness.
 These side effects are usually temporary and resolve within a few weeks of starting phenobarbital.

-Stopping Phenobarbital Suddenly
+Avoid Stopping Phenobarbital Suddenly

-If your dog or cat is receiving phenobarbital, it is important not to withdraw the medication suddenly.
+If your cat is receiving phenobarbital, it is important not to withdraw the medication suddenly.
 Sudden withdrawal can cause a serious seizure episode known as status epilepticus.
 Essentially, status epilepticus is a seizure that does not end.
 It is a life-threatening situation that requires immediate veterinary care to save your pet's life.
 If phenobarbital needs to be discontinued, it should be withdrawn slowly by gradually decreasing the dosage over a period of months.